Mortgage Interest Deduction: What’s Deductible in 2021?

 - Interest paid through participation in the Hardest Hit Fund and emergency homeowners loan programs

-The dollar limits mentioned above for single taxpayers and married taxpayers filing separately — $750,000 and $350,000, respectively — apply to the total amount of loans secured by your primary home or second home.
-That includes first mortgages and home equity loans or lines.
+The same dollar limits discussed above for single taxpayers and married taxpayers filing separately — $750,000 and $375,000, respectively — apply to the total amount of loans secured by your primary home or second home.
+This includes both first and second mortgages.

 For example, if you’re single, have a $400,000 mortgage on your main home and a $400,000 HELOC, you have $800,000 in mortgage debt.
-However, you can deduct the interest paid on only $750,000 of that amount.
+However, you can only deduct the interest paid on $750,000 of that amount.